Timo7012/Timo7012/README.md

 - 🔌 Often design electrical circuits and PCBs
 - 🔧 Also do classic engineering work and creating 3D models
 - 💻 Sometimes do programming
-- 🎓 Graduated from BMSTU | Сurrently studying at HSE
+- 🎓 Graduated from BMSTU & HSE
 - 📡 Intrested in IoT and Wireless protocols and interfaces

 ###